How To Propagate Plants In Water

 Most houseplants can be propagated in water vessels.

 The softer the stem the better the chance for propagation.
-Think of a houseplant stem like a pothos which is easy to propagate vs a hard stick like clipping from a hedge which made need a root growth hormone in soil method.
+Think of a houseplant stem like a pothos which is easy to propagate vs a hard stick like clipping from a hedge which take a lot more effort and is much more involved.

 How to Propagate Plants in Water: Step by Step